kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

  - COSI Sidecar
  - COSI Driver

 1. The COSI ControllerManager is the central controller that validates, authorizes and binds COSI created buckets to BucketClaims.
-At least one active instance of ControllerManager should be present.
+Only one active instance of ControllerManager should be present.
 2. The COSI Sidecar is the point of integration between COSI and drivers.
 All operations that require communication with the OSP is triggered by the Sidecar using gRPC calls to the driver.
 One active instance of Sidecar should be present **for each driver**.
 3. The COSI driver communicates with the OSP to conduct Bucket related operations.